top of page

 About the 360 Coaching Center

 The 360 Coaching Center exists because some parts of life are genuinely hard to sort through on your own.
-Not because people aren’t capable.
-But because certain situations are especially draining, very complicated, or just too hard to see clearly from the inside.
+Not because you're not capable—but because certain situations are draining, complicated, or just too close to see clearly.

-Over time, I’ve gotten good at noticing when someone is quietly reaching their limit — especially the person who seems the most capable, the one others rely on.
+I've learned to recognize when someone is quietly reaching their limit.
+Especially the person who seems the most capable.
+The one everyone else leans on.

-The one who doesn’t always say how much it’s costing.
+The one who doesn't always say how much it's costing them.

 When Things Start to Feel Out of Sync

-Many families struggle not because they don’t care, but because life moves quickly and before they know it, they're being pulled in different directions.
+Most families don't struggle because they don't care.
+They struggle because life moves fast and before you know it, everyone's being pulled in different directions.

-That’s often the point when it helps to talk with someone who isn’t in the middle of it.
+That's usually when it helps to talk with someone who isn't in the middle of it all.

-Often, that conversation begins with just one person.
-You don’t need your whole family in the room to start making sense of what’s happening.
-Sometimes understanding what's going on begins when one person finally has space to think without managing everyone else’s emotions, expectations, or reactions at the same time.
+A lot of times that conversation starts with just one person.
+You don't need your whole family in the room to start making sense of what's happening.
+Sometimes the clarity comes when one person finally has space to think—without also managing everyone else's emotions, expectations, or how they might react.

 A Different Kind of Conversation

-When we talk, there’s room to think out loud.
-To say things without having to justify or clean them up first.
-I don’t rush the conversation, I don’t react emotionally in the moment, and I don’t judge what you’re bringing into the room.
+When we talk, there's room to think out loud.
+To say things without having to justify them or clean them up first.
+I don't rush you, I don't react emotionally to what you're saying, and I don't judge what you bring into the room.

-Because I’m not part of your day-to-day family life, I can stay objective.
-I pay attention to details that matter, notice patterns that are hard to see from the inside, and help keep the conversation focused when strong emotions or old reactions start to surface.
+Because I'm not part of your day-to-day family life I can stay objective.
+I notice details that matter, I pick up on patterns that are hard to see from the inside, and I help keep things on track when emotions or old patterns start taking over.

-People often tell me they feel relieved afterward.
-Relief can be the first sign that something has finally been named.
+People tell me they feel relieved afterward.
+And usually that relief is the first sign that something's finally been named.

 How I Work

 Our conversations stay practical.
-I don’t diagnose, label, or follow a set formula.
-There are no dramatic interventions or weird, unconventional techniques — just clear conversation and careful listening.
+I don't diagnose, I don't label things, and I don't follow some rigid formula.
+There's no dramatic interventions or weird unconventional techniques—just clear conversation and careful listening.

-The goal is to find out what’s weighing on you within your family relationships, what would genuinely be of help to you right now.
+The goal is pretty straightforward: figure out what's weighing on you in your family relationships and what would actually help right now.

 What Guides the Work